The legend of the Earth that chooses its guardians

 What the legend also says

-When someone suddenly feels the need to return to something real, simple, deeply rooted…
+When someone suddenly feels the need to return to something true, simple, deeply rooted…

-This is not a fad.
+This is not a trend.
 This is not a coincidence.

 It is the Earth that gently reminds us:

 The talking stick embodies listening, respect, and transmission.
-He reminds us that every voice deserves to be heard, and that speech is a sacred act.
+It reminds us that every voice deserves to be heard, and that speaking is a sacred act.